 - Solicitors, etc.

 All of these are considered to be specialists in different fields of law.
-A Lawyer can sometimes be not eligible to stand in a court to represent a client.
+A Lawyer can sometimes be not eligible to stand in court to represent a client.

 Many lawyers work in the corporate field.
 If a law graduate wishes to work in the corporate field then he has to surrender his Sanad.
 Thus law graduates working in corporate fields are not eligible to appear in the courts of law.
 Thus, corporate lawyers cannot be called Advocates.